jpiechowka/rust-ray-tracer-challenge/README.md

 cargo run --release --example projectile
 ```

-You can also build all of the examples and run them from the `` directory:
+You can also build all of the examples and run them from the `examples` directory:

 ```
 cargo build --release --examples